-Speed Mentoring Evenings & Skype Nights: Open to any student, great for first-time mentees and will now take will place in November as well as February.
+Speed Mentoring Evenings, and alumni panel nights: Generally open to any student, great for first-time mentees and are advertised in the Careers Events section of Myfuture.
 These are fast moving and enjoyable.
 You will get the chance to talk with up to 12 Alumni and other graduate professionals who are employed or self-employed in a large organisation or a specialist SME.
 Click here to find out more including how to book.

 FAQs for Alumni Career Mentoring Scheme (One-to-One Scheme)

 Can Any Student Apply for one-to-one mentoring through the Alumni Career Mentoring Scheme?

 This scheme is open to any able and ambitious student from any discipline in Level 2 or above (including postgraduates).
 Students who apply should demonstrate that they: